sensor-dream/APIVOF/guidelines/list-info/o-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Utilities from the general purpose cryptography library with TLS implementation
+Short desc    : Utilities from the general purpose cryptography library with TLS implementation
 URL          : http://www.openssl.org/
-Лицензия     : OpenSSL and ASL 2.0
+License      : OpenSSL and ASL 2.0
-Описание     : The OpenSSL toolkit provides support for secure communications between
+Descript     : The OpenSSL toolkit provides support for secure communications between
              : machines.
 OpenSSL includes a certificate management tool and shared
              : libraries which provide various cryptographic algorithms and
              : protocols.